-8.1 How to access personal information that we hold about your child
+8.1 How to access personal information that we hold about you

-You have a right to make a 'subject access request' to gain access to personal information that we hold about your child.
+You have a right to make a 'subject access request' to gain access to personal information that we hold about you.

-If you make a subject access request, and if we do hold information about your child, we will (subject to any exemptions that apply):
+If you make a subject access request, and if we do hold information about you, we will (subject to any exemptions that may apply):

-• Give you a description of it

-- Tell you why we are holding and processing it, and how long we will keep it for - Explain where we got it from, if not from you - Tell you who it has been, or will be, shared with - Let you know whether any automated decision-making is being applied to the data, and any consequences of this - Give you a copy of the information in an intelligible form
+- Give you a description of it - Tell you why we are holding and processing it, and how long we will keep it for - Explain where we got it from, if not from you - Tell you who it has been, or will be, shared with - Let you know whether any automated decision-making is being applied to the data, and any consequences of this - Give you a copy of the information in an intelligible form

-You may also have the right for your child's personal information to be transmitted electronically to another organisation in certain circumstances.
+You may also have the right for your personal information to be transmitted electronically to another organisation in certain circumstances.